Vious/leetcode_practice/problem51-100/Readme.md

 For Problem 56.
 (Merge Intervals), there are intervals like: [[2,3],[4,5],[6,7],[8,9],[1,10]], needs to be sorted, a bit tricky, I was kind of fooled by the given examples.

+Problem 57.
+(Insert Interval), similar to P56.
+We could try using two pointers for binary search and then merge.

+Problem 58.
+(Length of Last Word),